jessicabarnett8219/FermentStation/README.md

 touch fermentstation.json
 ```

-Open fermentstation.json and copy the following into the file to create a database skeleton and supply the neccessary data to populate the form options in the app.
+Open fermentstation.json and copy the following sample data into the file to create a database skeleton and supply the neccessary data to populate the form options in the app.

 <details><summary>Sample Data</summary>
 <p>